-Growing businesses need to lay down protocols and have a cemented EVP to ensure that their mission and vision are reciprocated across the organisation.
-These core pillars will form the basis of a company culture and the workplace atmosphere.
+Growing businesses need to lay down protocols and have a cemented EVP to ensure that their mission and vision are reciprocated across the business These core pillars will form the basis of a company culture and the workplace atmosphere.
 However, inevitably as you hire more people, the company culture will shift.
 New voices, attitudes, and work ethics take over and impact the rest of the brand, plus there will be more leaders and management styles to contend with.

 Therefore, we’re asking if the secret to scaling your company culture actually lies in the talent you hire.

 The people in your organization set the tone for new hires; they ultimately define your business.
 Of course, it may be your overall product or mission statement that lures them into your workplace.
 Still, the initial hires within your business will play a huge role in defining your company culture and maintaining it as you grow, whether that’s scaling within your existing market or expanding globally.
 We all know that the people you work with day in, day out have a considerable impact on how you feel about the company you work for.